elastic/search-ui/packages/react-search-ui/README.md

 # react-search-ui

-Flexible React library for building search experiences.
+A React library for building search experiences.

 This is the React Implementation of Search UI.
 For a more broad overview of Search UI, see the [README](../../README.md) at the top.